oat-sa/taohub-articles/forge/Raspberry.md

 *Scenario 2: Like us, you couldn’t afford buying a screen …*

 This one is difficult, all raspberry have a MAC address starting with b8:27:eb\
-Ping all the IP addresses, and check the MAC addresses for the first 6 hex characters.<br/>
+Ping all the IP addresses, and check the MAC addresses for the first 6 hex characters.

 From a mac you may use conveniently http://ivanx.com/raspberrypi/files/PiFinder.zip\
 From Linux :